2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 #### Historical context and evolution

 The Open Source movement, deeply rooted in the principles of transparency and community collaboration, has significantly shaped modern technology.
-It began as a counter movement to proprietary software, championed by figures like Richard Stallman, who founded the Free Software Foundation (FSF) in the 1980s.
+It began as a counter-movement to proprietary software, championed by figures such as Richard Stallman, who founded the Free Software Foundation (FSF) in the 1980s.
 The FSF advocated for software freedom, encapsulated in the concept of "free software," which emphasized the freedom to study, modify, and distribute code.

 ![image](assets/7/5.webp)